VahramTch/emotion-detection/README.md

   pip install -r requirements.txt
 ```

-Run the desktop application
+Run the desktop application by running the following command:

 ```bash
   python medusa_gui/medusa_gui.py
 ```

-Train the model you choose
+You can train a model of your choice by running the following command:

 ```bash
   python medusa_model/medusa_application.py --model <model_name>